MicrosoftDocs/power-automate-docs/articles/desktop-flows/images.md

 To rename or delete images or folders, right-click on an item and select the appropriate function.
 Select the image thumbnail to open and view it.

 ![rename delete images](\media\images\rename-delete-images.png)

+### Known issues and limitations

+- **Issue**: In some cases, when you rename an image, actions that use the renamed image may no longer work as you might expect.

+- **Workarounds**: Open and save one of the actions that uses the image resolves the issue